 My mother texted me on Memorial Day and asked me if I was going to watch Roots.
 I simply replied, “never.”
 For those who weren’t aware, the History Channel commissioned a remake of the 1977 miniseries, Roots, that was based on Alex Haley’s 1976 novel.
 Here’s a trailer for those who haven’t seen it.

 I’ve seen and have listened to the many debates surrounding this remake as well as the ever-so-popular rant from rapper Snoop Dogg.
 So I’d be remiss not to eventually join this ongoing conversation.
 However, before I share my thoughts I want to make something abundantly clear.
 For the generations to come, films about American slavery need to be made.
-But until the entire story (truth) is told, I can’t jump onto the bandwagon.
+But until the entire story (truth) is told, I won’t watch them.

 Slavery was a business.
 The National Geographic News made reference to this from Jubilee: The Emergence of African-American Culture, by advising that American financial and shipping industries were dependent on slave-produced cotton after the invention of the cotton gin in 1793.
 They also advised that the United States was competing for economic leadership in a global political economy, and that “each plantation economy was part of a larger national and international political economy,” and not just in the antebellum south.
 It’s been documented that slaves were property and traded for goods & services, so that’s what I want to be educated on.
 Teach me and everyone else about how much money was made off of slave labor.
 Educate me about all of the inventions that were created by slaves who were never accredited.
 Tell me about the major corporations, banks, and etc. that profited from slavery.
 If slaves were considered a commodity and used as collateral for business transactions, then educate me on the monetary value of each slave.

-Nate Parker‘s Nat Turner film, The Birth of a Nation, might be the only mainstream slave narrative that I will support (until further notice) because it was written, produced, directed by, and starred a black man who’s telling a black man’s story.
-Which is a rarity in today’s slave medium because white people always feel like they can tell the story of the black struggle better than black folks.
-I mean, just look at Django Unchained’s condescending director, Quentin Tarantino, who implied in a 2012 interview that Roots was inauthentic.
+Nate Parker‘s Nat Turner film, The Birth of a Nation, might be the only mainstream slave narrative that I will support because it was written, produced, directed by, and starred a Black man who’s telling a Black man’s story.
+Which is a rarity in today’s slave medium because white people always feel like they can tell the story of the Black struggle better than Black folks.
+Just look at Django Unchained’s condescending director, Quentin Tarantino, who implied in a 2012 interview that Roots was inauthentic.
 He stated, “nothing about it rings true in the storytelling, and none of the performances ring true for me either.”
 Well, Mr. Tarantino, since you and many other non-black filmmakers feel that your version is always accurate, there are other stories about us “Coloreds” that you can tell.

 I’m just saying.